tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/ksqldbcontext.md

 `KSqlDbServiceCollectionExtensions.ConfigureKSqlDb` - registers the following dependencies:

-- IKSqlDBContext with Scoped ServiceLifetime.
+- `IKSqlDBContext` with **Scoped** ServiceLifetime.
 Can be altered with `contextLifetime` parameter.
-- IKSqlDbRestApiClient with Scoped ServiceLifetime.
+- `IKSqlDbRestApiClient` with **Scoped** ServiceLifetime.
-- IHttpClientFactory with Singleton ServiceLifetime.
+- `IHttpClientFactory` with **Singleton** ServiceLifetime.
-- KSqlDBContextOptions with Singleton ServiceLifetime.
+- `KSqlDBContextOptions` with **Singleton** ServiceLifetime.

+In this example, we use the `Microsoft.Extensions.Logging` library to add **console and debug logging providers**.
+You can also add additional providers like file-based logging or third-party providers.

+In .NET, the `ConfigureServices` extension method is a commonly used method to configure services, including 3rd party services like `KSqlDbContext`, in the **dependency injection container**.
+The `ConfigureKSqlDb` extension method is used to **register** ksqlDB-related service implementations with the `IServiceCollection`.

 ```XML
 <PackageReference Include="Microsoft.Extensions.Hosting" Version="5.0.0" />